EPR’S ROLE IN PREVENTING TEENAGE PREGNANCIES IN RWANDA

 out of 1,100 young girls surveyed, 220 had already given birth, a rate of 20%.

-Within this framework, peer educators (including pastors and youth leaders), supported by project staff, organised a large-scale awareness campaign in Nyarubuye parish (EPR – Remera Presbytery) focusing on reproductive health, responsible sexuality, and the promotion of positive masculinity.
+Within this framework, peer educators (including pastors and peer educators), supported by project staff, organized a large-scale awareness campaign in Nyarubuye parish (EPR – Remera Presbytery) focusing on reproductive health, responsible sexuality, and the promotion of positive masculinity.
 Additionally, a six-month vocational training programme in sewing, knitting, and hairdressing was provided to young single mothers.

-2025, a graduation ceremony was held for these mothers, during which they were
+On 11th May 2025, a graduation ceremony was held for these teen mothers, during which they were awarded certificates and startup kits to support their journey towards economic self-reliance.

-In his speech, Mr Jean Claude Hakizimana, Field
+In his speech, Mr Jean Claude Hakizimana, Project Field

-emphasised that this ceremony served as a reminder of everyone’s responsibility
+Supervisor, emphasized that such an event served as a reminder of everyone’s

-in preventing teenage pregnancies.
-He explained that the project targets youth
+responsibility in preventing teenage pregnancies.
+He explained that the project

-aged 14 to 24, who take part in 12 educational sessions aimed at promoting
+targets youth aged 14 to 24, who take part in 12 educational sessions aimed at

-behaviour change.
-Supporting young mothers in acquiring professional skills, he
+promoting behaviour change.
+Supporting young mothers in acquiring professional

-stated, is intended to challenge societal perceptions and demonstrate that
+skills, he stated, is intended to challenge societal perceptions and

-adolescent mothers are capable of contributing positively to the local economy
+demonstrate that adolescent mothers are capable of contributing positively to

 ·